joolstorrentecalo/gitlab-foss/doc/api/personal_access_tokens.md

 - `204: No Content` if successfully revoked.
 - `400: Bad Request` if not revoked successfully.
-- `401: Unauthorized` if the access token is invalid.
-- `403: Forbidden` if the access token does not have the required permissions.

 ### Using a request header